TheN008/feeling_guesser/README.md

 i) User might be receiving his feelings from tweets of his friends <br>
 ii) Total number of posts = 100% of feelings <br>
 iii) A sample space of friends is only taken <br>
-iv) Positive tweet yeilds positive feeling & negative tweet yields negative feeling.
+iv) Positive tweet yeilds positive feeling & negative tweet yields negative feeling.<br />
- The core concept is that feelings are reflection of what we observe from our surroundings.
+v) The core concept is that the feelings are reflection of what we observe from our surroundings.
 # required python external modules
 tweepy & textblob
 # methods